andreeamnl/GuessTheNumber/README.md

 What happens when a tournament gets busy?
 Not all parts of the game will experience the same traffic.
 Matchmaking and game rules might need to handle way more requests.
 Microservices let those parts scale up to meet demand while others stay steady.

 And what if you need to update the game?
 Wouldn’t it be easier if you could fix one part, like the login system, without affecting everything else?
-Microservices make this possible, allowing you to fix bugs, add features smoothly, without downtime.
+Microservices make this possible, allowing you to fix bugs and add features smoothly, without downtime.

 ### Real-World Examples

 1. **Fortnite**
    - Fortnite uses microservices to handle matchmaking, game status, and player stats.
 This setup helps manage a large number of players and frequent updates smoothly.
 2. **Minecraft**
    - Minecraft uses microservices to manage game worlds, player interactions, and server connections, making it easier to scale and maintain the game.
 3. **PUBG**
    - PUBG uses microservices to handle matchmaking, player data, and game sessions, which helps manage the high demands of its players and real-time gameplay.